Friday, June 30, 2017

 Ammar Sajdi , 2017

-civil war in Syria (not any more a civil war, but a war fought by many countries on the Syrian soil).
+civil war in Syria (not anymore a civil war, but a war fought by many countries on Syrian soil).

-Saudi war against Yemen,, Cholera breakout in Yemen, Gulf-Qatar Crises, Political unrest in Libya, Palestinian Hunger strike in Israeli prisons and the lists goes one.
+The Saudi war against Yemen,, Cholera breakout in Yemen, Gulf-Qatar Crises, Political unrest in Libya, Palestinian Hunger strike in Israeli prisons, and the list goes on.

 Almotanabi summed it up by saying